rhgrieve/pwutils/README.md

 # pwutils

 A collection of password utilities.
+Provides a command-line interface to the [passwords](https://crates.io/crates/passwords) crate by [magiclen](https://github.com/magiclen)

 ## Building from source (dev)